stanleyn/VoPo/README.md

 # Demos and Reproduction of Results

-## Task 1: Run VoPo clustering on some FCS files
+## Task 1: Run VoPo Clustering and Extract Features

 * Here is a script for a quick demo for how to run VoPo clustering on FCS files.
 Once you have run this script, use the output to perform classification and visualization tasks (see Tasks 2-4).